-David Platt is an associate in the Green Bay and Appleton offices of Godfrey & Kahn and is a member of both the Corporate Law and Real Estate Practice Groups.
+David Platt is a shareholder in the Green Bay and Appleton offices of Godfrey & Kahn and is a member of both the Corporate Law and Real Estate Practice Groups.

 As a member of the Corporate Law Practice Group, David advises clients from a variety of industries.
 His experience includes mergers and acquisitions and drafting commercial contracts, such as supply, distribution, license, contractor, employment, non-competition and confidentiality arrangements.
 David's corporate practice also focuses on general organizational and operational matters, including entity formation and governance.
 He regularly represents closely-held and family-owned businesses.